1840

 OC-P5/ Unconfirmed

 1840 examples are usually well struck, with strong hair detail.
 Stars are well struck, with only occasional softness on the centrals.
 Wing feathers are usually sharp.
-An exception is the rare OC-4 die marriage.
+An exception is the very scarce OC-4 die marriage.
 This marriage was issued in both business strike and proof formats.
 The business strike examples show significant weakness on the left-wing feathers.

 High-grade 1840 business strikes are often prooflike or semi-prooflike.
 Examples of the common OC-1 die marriage can be found with frosty surfaces, but AU or better examples of the other three business strike die marriages are almost always prooflike.